 - how librarians determine success and satisfaction

-Even less, indeed a negligible amount, was known about non-users of these services and the reasons they do not choose VRS.
+Even less, indeed a negligible amount, is known about non-users of these services and the reasons they do not choose VRS.

-See the project proposal (PDF:237K/24pp.) for a detailed discussion of the research context.
+See the project proposal (PDF:237K/24pp.) for a detailed discussion of the current research context.

-- factors influencing the selection and use of chat-based VRS
+- investigate factors that influence the selection and use of synchronous (chat) VRS

-It also developed research-based recommendations for VRS staff to increase satisfaction.
+It also seeks to develop research-based recommendations for VRS staff to increase satisfaction.

-This study addressed the following research questions that were derived from gaps uncovered in the review of the literature.
+This study addresses the following research questions that are derived from gaps uncovered in the review of the literature.